I first wrote this blog in 2010 and sadly, more and more tragedies are on the front page…

 Debra

-Positive Reframe shares resources with the intent of the positive progression of informed decision making related to issues associated with emotional, relational, physical and spiritual wellness.
-While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment thus the content shared on this page is for informational purposes only.
+Positive Reframe shares resources with the intent of the positive progression of informed decision-making related to issues associated with emotional, relational, physical, and spiritual wellness.
+While I share personal and professional perspectives, my writings reflect my personal opinion and are not intended to substitute professional advice, diagnosis, and treatment; thus the content shared on this page is for informational purposes only.
 This online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention.
-To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers and seek referrals from a trusted source for professional counseling.
-I am a Licensed Marriage and Family Therapy in the state of Illinois, USA
+To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary healthcare providers and seeking referrals from a trusted source for professional counseling.
+I am a Licensed Marriage and Family Therapist in the state of Illinois and Wisconsin, USA.